greenelab/connectivity-search-manuscript/manuscript.md

 which were used to generate a null distribution of classifier performance for each metapath-based feature.
 Here, we aim to create a null distribution for individual DWPCs, which requires vastly more permuted values to estimate with accuracy.
 Therefore, we generated [200 permuted hetnets](https://github.com/hetio/hetionet/tree/a95ae76581af604e91d744680aee3f888fa18887/hetnet/permuted/matrix).
-Permutations 001--005 are those generated by Project Rephetio, while permutations 006--200 were generated by this study.
+Permutations 001--005 were those generated by Project Rephetio, while permutations 006--200 were generated by this study.
 For the newly generated permutations, we attempted 10 times the number of swaps as edges for a given metaedge, which is the default multiplier set by the hetnetpy `permute_graph` function.